Driver's Ed Is Now Required for Teens Seeking a FL Permit

 All drivers getting their first drivers license in Florida are required to complete certain steps by Florida Law.
 This applies to those getting a learner permit or restricted license.

-The Permit Test is required in addition to the DATA Course to obtain a learners license or drivers license for the first time.
+The Permit Test is required in addition to the Driver Education Traffic Safety (DETS) Course to obtain a learners license or drivers license for the first time.

-Florida Permit Exam also called Permit Test is available online for ages 14½ to 17.
-Age 18 and older must take this test at a local DMV office.
+Florida Permit Exam, also called Permit Test, is available online for ages 14½ to 17.
+Those aged 18 and older must take this test at a local FLHSMV office.

 Permit Test covers road signs, traffic laws, and road rules.
 Whereas, the DATA course focuses more on how drugs and alcohol effect a person and effects their driving abilities.

-Step 1 — Drug Alcohol Traffic Awareness Course
+Step 1 — Driver Education Traffic Safety Course

 Step 2 — Florida Permit Test Preparation and Practice Test

-Once you have completed the DATA course the next step is to prepare for the Florida Permit Test.
+You can prepare for the permit test after you've completed the DETS course.
 This is a written test that covers Florida road signs, road rules and traffic laws.
 The Florida Permit Test is available online for ages 14½ to 17.

-Age 18 and older must take the Florida Permit Test at a local DMV office.
+Age 18 and older must take the written test at a local FLHSMV office.

 How to Prepare for the Florida Permit Test: